| Format Type | Multimedia NGN (Video-Based Questions) |

 - Drag-and-drop steps

 Videos often include hidden errors or safety violations.
-Watch for:- Missing PPE
+Watch for:

 - Incorrect patient positioning